"Joys of Music" Bring Multi-Generations Together and Closer

 Website or social media url(s) (optional):

 Project Stage: Select the description below that best applies to your approach.

 Growth (have moved past the very first activities; working towards the next level of expansion)

 1. The Problem: What problem are you helping to solve?

-Elders often feel left behind or forgotten.
-In addition, I saw a news article how elderly have some of the highest depression rates, which might doubt about the purpose of his/her life, feel lonely, and opposite to live longer & healthier lives.
-Younger musicians sometime are shy and have Stage Fright, and lack of passion to volunteer nor care about others.
-There is gap between older and younger generations (lonely elderly and shy kid/teen).
+Elders often feel left behind and forgotten.
+I read a news article on how elderly have some of the highest depression rates, which might exacerbate their feeling of loneliness and lead to a lower life quality.
+Younger musicians sometimes are shy and have stage fright, and lack of means to show (or nurture) a passion and love toward others in need.
+This initiative is to build a bridge and to close the gap between older and younger generations.

 2. Your Solution: How are you planning to solve this problem?
 Share your specific approach.